Opportunity

 Alongside the refurbishment efforts, we are exploring new management options for Pippbrook House to further contribute to the regeneration of the property.

-Last year residents had the opportunity to share their views on the initial ideas for the Riverside area and we have also identified a specialist developer for Claire House and James House.
+In 2023, residents had the opportunity to share their views on the initial ideas for the Riverside area and contracts have also been exchanged with McCarthy Stone on the Claire House and James House site (the old buildings have now been demolished).

 Over the past three years, the Mole Valley Employment and Skills Hub, based at the Swan Centre in Leatherhead, with the help of grant funding from the Department for Work and Pensions, has helped hundreds of residents.